cesanta/mongoose/UserManual.md

 configuration file.
 Configuration options section below provide a good overview of Mongoose features.

+Note that configuration options on the command line must start with `-`, but their names are the same as in the config file.
+All option names are listed in the next section.
+Thus, the following two setups are equivalent:

+    # Using command line arguments
+    $ mongoose -listening_ports 1234 -document_root /var/www

+    # Using config file
+    $ cat mongoose.conf
+    listening_ports 1234
+    document_root /var/www
+    $ mongoose

 Mongoose can also be used to modify `.htpasswd` passwords file:

     mongoose -A <htpasswd_file> <realm> <user> <passwd>